-During service, conscripts are served filling, healthy and varied meals in the garrison dining hall and in the terrain that fulfil the general Finnish nutritional recommendations.
+During service, conscripts are served filling, healthy and varied meals in the garrison dining hall and in the field that fulfil the general Finnish nutritional recommendations.
 Special diets are served for those who need them.
 The aims of catering include guiding conscripts' eating habits in a direction that promotes better health and maintains and ensures the availability of sufficient catering in all conditions during service.

 Meals are served from a self-service buffet in garrison dining halls.
 On weekdays, breakfast, lunch, dinner and a voluntary evening meal are served.
 On Sundays a larger breakfast, dinner and voluntary evening meal are usually served.
-Garrison dining hall meals are planned according to a rotating 4-6 week menu, which is changed every six months.
-During exercises a mess kit and spork are distributed to all conscripts for meals in the field.
+Garrison dining hall meals are planned according to a rotating 6 week menu, which is changed every six months.
+For meals in the field during exercises a mess kit and spork are issued to all conscripts.
+They are also issued canteens and additionally, thermos bottles if necessary.
 The food served in the field is based on separate menus that take into consideration the increased need for energy.
 In field exercises that are conducted near a garrison, food is brought from the garrison kitchen.
 In some exercises meals are prepared according to the set menu in field kitchens by military cooks carrying out their military service.
 During exercises meals can also consist of field rations.
 In such case conscripts heat their food themselves.